 Hong Kong may be synonymous with shopping and banking, but it’s also a place where English teachers can earn a good living by practicing their profession.
 In addition to Cantonese, English is considered to be one of the official languages of this Special Administrative Region.
 But with over 90 percent of the residents being Chinese, there is a huge demand for English teachers in Hong Kong.
+If you want to teach in Hong Kong, stay tuned for all the details you need to know.

 Hong Kong has more to offer to visitors who may want to explore this former British colony.
 Some of the places they may want to visit are Victoria Peak, the Man Mo Temple, the Tian Tan Buddha or the Big Buddha, and Hong Kong Disneyland.